 Severe Stress – Prevention and Cure With Envision Hypnotherapy

-Unfortunately the term stress has entered everyday language and has taken on a range of very broad and often unhelpful meanings.
-People say things like “I’m really stressed out” when they mean that were annoyed by someone or just had a bad day at work.
-This is a world away from the person who says “I’m really stressed out” and means that he or she feels close to burnout.
+Unfortunately, the term stress has entered everyday language and has taken on a range of very broad and often unhelpful meanings.
+People say things like “I’m stressed out” when they mean that were annoyed by someone or just had a bad day at work.
+This is a world away from the person who says “I’m stressed out” and means that he or she feels close to burnout.

 Understanding The Stress Response